mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 Since then, cloud computing, big-data, mobile-apps, internet of things, edge analytics and machine learning has become part of our professional vocabulary.
 New programming languages such as Swift, Scala and Go has come into existence and old languages such as Python have resurrected to dominates data science.

 The effects of all this is that computing itself has changed.
 Despite these changes, the principles and patterns of Domain Driven Design are still relevant and in many ways even more so.
-At the same time, new needs and new technology has enabled new patterns to be discovered.
+At the same time, new needs and new technology has enabled new insights.

-We are in many ways in pool position to take software engineering to the next level and to support that journey with what I like to call Domain Driven Design 4.0 where we extend the ubiquitous language with new concepts and pattern's.
+We are in many ways in pool position to take software engineering to the next level and to support that journey with what I like to call Domain Driven Design 4.0, addressing new and unresolved aspects of domain modelling.

-Let's start by looking back.
-DDD sprang out from Eric's experience developing business systems using object oriented languages during the late 1990ties.
+Let's start our journey by looking back.
+Domain-Driven Design sprang out of Eric's experience developing business systems using object oriented languages during the late 1990ties.
 His experience was that developers and domain experts needed a common language to succeed and that developers very often fell in love with the  technology, loosing out on the inherent complexity found in the domain at hand.
 The result was poor software quality, software that lacked the conceptual integrity required by quality products.

-Success was most often found in the projects where the team had invested a sufficient amount of time digging into the domain  and bringing the core domain concepts into the code.
+Success was most often found in projects where the team had invested a sufficient amount of time digging into the domain  and bringing the core domain concepts into the code.
 The crux was to establish a common language that supported the communication between developers and domain experts.
 Moving the dialogue away from databases, tables and rows and talk about transfers of money, settlement of orders and cargo lifiting.

 Another aspect was the architectural and technological landscape at the time.
-The PC had favoured a software architecture where a fat or rich clients accessed data stored in a relational database running on a server.
+The PC had favoured a software architecture where a fat or rich clients accessed data stored in a relational database.
 Data gravity ensured that applications that started out small grew until the entropy got out of hand.
 It was always easier to add a new table than starting from scratch.
 Retrofitting old applications to work on the web using frameworks such as Enterprise Java din not help.
 In many ways they made things worse, moving focus away from the domain and to the technology.

-The programming styles from the fat clients was adopted on the server side followed what Martin Fowler so brilliantly called transactional script.
-These are GUI event handlers that are thousands of lines long.
-To boost performance, critical business logic was moved from the client to the database using stored procedures written as transactional scripts.
+The programming styles emerging from the rich Windows clients propagated to the server side, following what Martin Fowler so brilliantly called the transactional script.
+These are GUI event handlers that tries to bring the effect of a mouse click to the database.
+To boost performance, critical business logic was moved from the client to the database using stored procedures maintaining the same programming style.
 I personally know systems where the database contain more than 1.5 million lines of PLSQL and have stored procedures more than 10.000 lines long.

 Domain-Driven Design was born at a point in time where there was a strong belief in that object oriented programming thee mean to reduce complexity and boost developer productivity.
 The result we know, the ubiquitous language, context maps, core domain, supporting domain, entities, value objects, repositories, domain service, repository, factory, aggregates are all good helpers for those who was willing to invest in domain modelling and to bring the domain model into the code.

 # Domain-Driven Design 4.0
 Based on the profound changes we have experienced in computing over the last 15 years, I find three things that should be addressed in an updated version of Domain-Driven Design.